 We’ve put together a list of questions we’re asked most frequently about what we do and don’t do for the U.S. Department of Homeland Security.

-The LexisNexis investigative solution allows U.S. Immigration and Customs Enforcement to manage information during law enforcement investigations.
+The LexisNexis investigative solution allows U.S. Immigration and Customs Enforcement and U.S. Customs and Border Protection (CBP) to manage information during law enforcement investigations.
 These investigations include terrorism, national security and public safety cases, narcotics smuggling, organized crime, transnational gang activity, child exploitation, human smuggling and trafficking, illegal exports of controlled technology and weapons, money laundering, financial fraud, cybercrime and intellectual property theft.
-We entered into this contract understanding that the mission of Immigration and Customs Enforcement under the Biden Administration is to focus immigration enforcement resources on people with serious criminal backgrounds.
+We entered into these contracts understanding that the mission of the Department of Homeland Security had been ammeded to focus immigration enforcement resources on people with serious criminal backgrounds.

 Any suggestion the tool is an instrument to help separate families at the border is false.
 In fact, it is frequently employed to reunite families and protect innocent people hoping for a better life in this country from criminals who seek to prey on vulnerable individuals.